contrast-zone/atomizer/README.md

 ## about the project

 In computer programming, an [S-expression](https://en.wikipedia.org/wiki/S-expression) (or symbolic expression, abbreviated as sexpr or sexp) is an expression in a like-named notation for nested list (tree-structured) data.
-S-expressions were invented for and popularized by the programming language Lisp, which uses them for source code as well as data. *Atomizer* graphically displays s-expressions in an interactive, fractally structured system of ovals.
+S-expressions were invented for and popularized by the programming language Lisp, which uses them for source code as well as data. *Atomizer* graphically displays S-expressions in an interactive, fractally structured system of ovals.

 ## application specifics

 The application is consisted of two panes.
 Left pane resembles input prompt for entering s-expressions.
 Multiline input is obtained by holding `shift` while hitting `enter`.
-Standard pasting s-expressions from clipboard should also work fine.
-History of previously entered s-expressions is accessed by pressing up and down arrows.
-On hitting `enter` on its own in the input pane, if valid, inputted s-expression is sent to the right pane visualizer.
+Standard pasting S-expressions from clipboard should also work fine.
+History of previously entered S-expressions is accessed by pressing up and down arrows.
+On hitting `enter` on its own in the input pane, if valid, inputted S-expression is sent to the right pane visualizer.
 Refer to built in application instructions for learning about navigating visualizer (the bottom-right questionmark).

 ## testing the application